Information for men who have been affected by sexual violence

 This section is for gay and bisexual men who have been affected by sexual violence.
 Our aim is to provide a brief overview of the basics and to help you navigate the service who can provide support.
+We will shortly be publishing two new resources and related webpages pages, aimed at lesbian and bisexual women and trans people who have been affected by sexual violence.

 If you’ve been the victim of rape or sexual assault and are looking for support, then by visiting this website, you’ve already made the first step in your journey towards moving on.